 In cases in which one spouse opted out of the workforce or worked part-time to care for the couple’s home and children, a spousal support order may also be part of their divorce settlement.

 Every divorce is unique.
 Although a close friend or relative can help you prepare for the divorce process by telling you about his or her experience with it, you cannot expect to have the exact same experience.

 If you and your spouse can cooperate with each other, negotiating your divorce settlement out of court could be an option.
 In high-conflict situations and marriages where domestic violence and hiding assets are present, though, you are better off having the court handle your divorce.

-When you know your marriage is over, start working on your divorce with an experienced divorce attorney.
+When you know your marriage is over, start working on your divorce with an experienced divorce attorneys.
 Contact our team at Iafrate & Salassa, P.C. today to set up your free initial consultation in our office today.

 Call today or fill out the form below.